-- Successful completion of the 60-100-hour Core Medical Interpreter Training™ (CMIT™) program, or documentation of successful completion of a recognized CMIT™ equivalent and/or certificate program, with a minimum of 40+ hours of specialized medical interpreter training is mandatory.
-CMIT™ is a nationally-recognized Medical Interpreter Training Program.
+- Successful completion of the 60-100-hour Core Medical Interpreter Training® (CMIT®) program, or documentation of successful completion of a recognized CMIT® equivalent and/or certificate program, with a minimum of 40+ hours of specialized medical interpreter training is mandatory.
+CMIT® is a nationally-recognized medical interpreter training program.

-- Regardless of experience, interpreters must go through a selection process or Phoenix Language Services Practicum.
+- All interpreters must go through a selection process and Phoenix Language Services Practicum.

 All independent contractors working as interpreters with Phoenix must provide documentation to prove work eligibility, background clearances, up-to-date medical and immunization clearances, HIPAA training, and other client-specific requirements.

 Interpreter Recruiting, Training, And Deployment